Team-Outsiders/.github/profile/README.md

 <!--## 📌 Code of Conduct

 We maintain a respectful, inclusive, and supportive environment.
 Any form of harassment or discrimination is not tolerated.-->

----

-> *"Innovation thrives when outsiders dare to think differently."*